JmTexas19/DeepLFileTranslationJA/README.md

 ## Instructions:
 1. Add files you want translated in `files`
-2. Replace AUTHKEY with your DeepL API token inside `tokentemplate.json` and rename file to `token.json`
+2. Replace AUTHKEY with your Microsoft Azure API token inside `tokentemplate.json` and rename file to `token.json`
 3. Run the program.
 Translated files will be placed inside `translate`

 ## Notes: